Tết: Controversies

+Tết's origins have been a subject of scholarly research for many generations.
 Most information sources state that Tết originated from the period of Chinese domination.
 However according to the official online newspaper of the Vietnamese government, some historical materials suggest otherwise.
-Tết's origins have been a subject of scholarly research for many generations.

 According to researcher Toan Anh, Tết Nguyên Đán is considered the first festival of the new year, beginning at midnight with the Trừ tịch ceremony.
 The ceremony usually takes place between the hour of the Pig on the 30th day or, if it is a short month, on the 29th day of the 12th lunar month, and the hour of the Rat on the 1st day of the first lunar month.

 Researcher Phan Cẩm Thượng, in his book Customs of Human Life, explains that the Vietnamese use the agricultural calendar or lunar calendar, which is based on the moon's rotation around the earth but also accounts for the 24 solar terms of the earth with the sun, including the four key points of the spring equinox, autumnal equinox, winter solstice, and summer solstice.
 Tết begins on the first day of lunar January, marking the start of a new year and a new farming cycle.

 Historian Trần Văn Giáp asserts that there are many ways to divide time into months and years.
 From the beginning, each ethnic group had its own way of dividing months and years.
-According to Trần's research, Tết Nguyên Đán in Vietnam dates back to the first century AD.
-The origin and meaning of Tết Nguyên Đán have been prevalent since then.
+According to Trần's research, Tết Nguyên Đán in Vietnam dates back to the first century AD.(While during this period, northern Vietnam was under Han administration, and the imperial Chinese calendar system was in use.）The origin and meaning of Tết Nguyên Đán have been prevalent since then.

 According to the legend of Bánh chưng Bánh giầy, the Vietnamese have celebrated Tết since before the time of the Hùng kings.
 The legend of Lang Lieu and Bánh chưng also suggests that Tết existed over a thousand years before the period of Chinese domination.
+(To date, no substantial archaeological evidence has been established to support this claim.)